China-UK-ZSL/Resources_for_KZSL/README.md

 - the RDF triples saved in CSV files as in ZS-IMGC, the triples are transformed from the ontology according to W3C OWL to RDF graph mapping.

 We have provided these files in our repository.
-You can browse them in the folder `ZS-KGC/Ontological_Schema/` or download from [here](https://drive.google.com/drive/folders/19LptzZvgl_Ze32fuNV90D2MrTOlN4BKe?usp=sharing).
+You can browse them in the folder `ZS-KGC/Ontological_Schema/`.